Polytoria/Docs/docs/classes/Instance/Properties/Shared.md

-# Parent
+# Shared
 ### Description
 An empty table you can use to hold metadata about anything on any object or player you want.
+Does not sync client <-> server.

 Property of [Instance](/classes/Instance/)

-#### Returns
+#### Type
 `Table`

 ### Example